Akshay Kelkar

 Akshay Kelkar is an Indian actor who primarily works in Marathi and Hindi television and films.
 In October 2022, he participated and won the title of Colors Marathi's Bigg Boss Marathi season 4.

 Early life

 Kelkar was born in Thane, Maharashtra.
 His father name is Jayendra Kelkar, an autorickshaw driver.
 He completed his commercial art through LS Raheja School of Art, Worli.

 Career

-He started his acting career through Star Pravah's Be Dune Daha as Kabir in 2013.
+He started his acting career via roles in Crime Patrol on Sony TV and got his big break on Star Pravah's Be Dune Daha as Kabir in 2013.
 After that he did one Marathi film as cameo.
 He the starred in Bhakharwadi as Abhishek Gokhale and in Nima Denzongpa as Suresh Mane.
 He also appeared in a cameo role in Wagle Ki Duniya.
 He participated in Colors Marathi's reality show Bigg Boss Marathi season 4 as a contestant and ended up as the winner.

 Personal life

 Akshay is married to his long time girlfriend Sadhana.